 Safe Water for Biiri

-Help us to deliver safe water to the community of Biiri, near Wa in the upper west region.
+Safe water delivered to the community of Biiri, near Wa in the upper west region.

 The tractor, low tech, aging yet in pristine condition, was shipped to our Ghanaian partners, Coalition for Change in early 2016 and they employ a driver and mechanic who take the tractor to women’s cooperatives in several communities in the Upper West, there they plough the land over a larger area and quicker, thereby increasing farming yield.
 The cooperatives pay for the service from the proceeds of selling surplus production.